2024 to 2026 cost evolution

 Two primary drivers explain the 10 to 13 percent increase in average tie rod replacement cost over the 2024 to 2026 window:

 Labor rate inflation.
-US auto mechanic median hourly wage rose roughly 8 percent over the BLS-reported window from May 2023 to May 2025.
+The US auto mechanic median wage reached $50,620 a year in May 2025, the latest published BLS OEWS figure, up from $49,670 the prior year.
 Indie shop hourly billing rates have followed at slightly higher percentages, partly because indies started from a lower wage base and partly because labor shortages in the auto repair sector have given mechanics negotiating leverage.
 The total indie shop hourly rate increase over 2024 to 2026 is roughly 21 percent (from a $95/hr national median to $115/hr).

 Parts cost inflation.
 Aftermarket steering and suspension parts have risen at roughly 6 to 10 percent total over 2024 to 2026, in line with broader auto-parts inflation and tracking material cost increases (steel, polymer) at the supplier level.
 OEM parts pricing has risen slightly slower (4 to 7 percent) because carmakers have absorbed some of the increase in their parts-division margins; aftermarket brands have less margin buffer and pass increases through more directly.